makrai/notes/srinet20-minecraft-sem-parse.md

   * similar in scale to the datasets in (Wang+ 2015), but
   * smaller than (Zhong+ 2017)
-  * In addition to mapping natural language to logical forms, our dataset connects both of these to a dynamic environment.
+  * In addition to mapping natural language to logical forms, our dataset connects both of these to a dynamic environment
 * Lauria+ 2001; Bos & Oka, 2007; Tellex+ 2011; Matuszek+ 2013; Thomason+ 2019:
-  semantic parsing used for interpreting natural language commands for robots.
+  semantic parsing used for interpreting natural language commands for robots
   * we: the “robot” is embodied in the Minecraft game instead of in the physical world
 * Boye+ 2006: semantic parsing for spoken dialogue with an embodied character